 Frequently Asked Questions

-- Can I make the boxty batter ahead of time?
-It is best to only let the batter rest for the suggested 30 minutes, as the leavening agent (bicarbonate of soda) is activated when you mix in the buttermilk.
-If you leave the batter for much longer than an hour, the pancakes may not rise well and will have a duller flavor.
+Can I make the boxty batter ahead of time?
+It is best to only rest the batter for the suggested 30 minutes.
+The bicarbonate of soda activates when mixed with buttermilk, so leaving it much longer than an hour means the pancakes may not rise properly.

 Description